Advances in assisted reproduction technology (ART) have allowed lesbian couples experience the joys of pregnancy, childbirth, and building a family.

 Yes.
 Fertility drugs tend to help boost success rates through syncing up each mother’s cycles.
 Sometimes making lifestyle changes prior to IVF can also increase the success rate of reciprocal IVF.

-What Happens If an IVF Cycle Fails?
+What Happens If a Reciprocal IVF Cycle Fails?

 If a reciprocal IVF cycle fails, it could just be a matter of bad luck.
-It may be advisable to try another iVF cycle to see if that proves effective.
+It may be advisable to try another IVF cycle to see if that proves effective.
 A failed cycle or repeated failed cycles could also mean that there are other fertility issues that must be addressed, and that IVF may not be the right option.

 Our Los Angeles infertility doctors can assess the situation in the event of a failed IVF cycle .
 We’ll then inform you of the ideal options to consider to help build your family despite this setback.